ninabarzh/broomstick/content/posts/compliance-email.md

     Hi [Name],

     We noticed a suspicious link was clicked from your account.
-    No judgement—these things happen to the best of us.
+    No judgement, these things happen to the best of us.

     To keep everything safe, please: